-1 Guide to Bubble Analysis: https://efom.crs.org/wp-content/uploads/2019/05/CRS-Protection-Risk-Analsyis-Guide- May-2019.pdf.
+1 Guide to Bubble Analysis: https://efom.crs.org/wp-content/uploads/2019/05/CRS-Protection-Risk-Analysis-Guide-May-2019.pdf

-- There should be someone at every session who is trained in psychosocial first aid.
+- Use this information about barriers to adapt the CLDRM+ content and process to make it possible for all people to participate.
+For example, interpreters and translators can be hired to make the content and sessions accessible to more people.
+Resources can be shared in large print for people who cannot see well. - Make sure the sessions are easy to understand for many kinds of people.
+Some people may need extra support to understand the sessions, especially during group work.
+After each session, check that everyone has understood the content.
+Make sure they feel welcome to ask questions or share concerns. - Make sure key words used in DRRM and protection are translated into local languages. - If using interpreters, meet with them before the sessions.
+Explain the topics of the sessions.
+Review the topics or words that may be sensitive for a particular group of people.
+Give them the technical words that will be used, and their official translations before the session so they have time to prepare. - Let people know about the sessions using different ways and in all the local languages. - Make sure people can give feedback and make complaints.
+They must be able to do this in an easy, safe, and confidential way.
+People may want to share concerns or feedback about the CLDRM+ process and the behavior of staff. - Talk to protection actors working in the area.
+Invite them to take part in the sessions, along with other relevant actors (as per the list above). - There should be someone at every session who is trained in psychosocial first aid.
 This is important because people may share very upsetting stories in the sessions.
 For example, someone may share that they or someone they know is a victim of sexual and gender-based violence (SGBV).
 People may also share upsetting information about protection or safeguarding concerns. - Review the Referral Pathway Card for the area with the team.
-This has information for people who need basic support and services for health, SGBV, child protection, mental health, psychosocial services, etc. It also tells people about the basics of orienting people to services included on the Referral Pathway Card.
+This has information for people who need basic support and services for health, SGBV, child protection, mental health and psychosocial services, etc. It also tells people about the basics of orienting people to services included on the Referral Pathway Card.
 The team needs this information so they can: - Orient people towards support (if people share protection or safeguarding concerns during the session). - Give correct information on the services and support available.
-People often ask specific questions about the support available during the historical events and mapping sessions. - If working in an area where there are no services for people who have protection and safeguarding needs (that is, where there is no referral pathway), work with protection actors to develop a basic referral pathway card. - All staff should have orientation before hosting CLDRM+ sessions.
-This should include information about how to: - Respond safely to someone who says they have been harmed, abused or exploited - Use a survivor-centered approach - Orient people to the support and services they need - Tell people how to report safeguarding and protection concerns and give feedback2 - Make sure that each session has one person for each of these three roles: facilitator, note-taker and psychological first aid (where needed). - If possible, choose a location with internet access.
-If people have internet access, they can immediately look up any information during the sessions.
+People often ask specific questions about the support available during the historical events and body mapping sessions. - If working in an area where there are no services for people who have protection and safeguarding needs (that is, where there is no referral pathway), work with protection actors to develop a basic referral pathway card.2